Bowen

 Health performance in Bowen is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Bowen faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 51%, slightly lagging behind the average SA2 area's 60.4%.
+Bowen faces significant health challenges with common health conditions somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover in Bowen is approximately 51% of the total population (~5,729 people), slightly lagging behind the average SA2 area's 60.4%.

-This covers about 5,702 people compared to Queensland's rest which stands at 60.4%.
-The most common conditions are arthritis and mental health issues, affecting 9.6% and 8.0% of residents respectively.
-66.4% claim to be completely clear of medical ailments, lower than the Rest of Qld's 72.7%.
-Bowen has 19.7% of residents aged 65 and over (2,198 people), higher than Queensland's rest at 12.6%.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+The most common medical conditions are arthritis and mental health issues, impacting 9.6 and 8.0% of residents respectively.
+However, 66.4% of residents declared themselves completely clear of medical ailments, compared to 72.7% across the rest of Queensland.
+Bowen has a higher proportion of seniors aged 65 and over at 19.7% (2,208 people), compared to 12.6% in the rest of Queensland.
+Health outcomes among seniors present some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health